10 Tips to Optimize Your DynamoDB Costs

 Time to 10x your DynamoDB productivity with Dynobase [learn more]

-Because Amazon DynamoDB is a fully managed database where a user does not provision any machines, the pricing is not as straight forward.
+Because Amazon DynamoDB is a fully managed database where a user does not provision any machines, the pricing is not as straightforward.
 While our Pricing Calculator can help with forecasting the costs, the pricing optimization techniques are a bit different.
 Below are 10 tips that can help you lower your DynamoDB costs:

 1. Use cheaper regions

 If you are not concerned about your data's location because you don't need to meet any regulations or compliance standards, you can provision your tables in regions where it's cheaper.
-For example, if your table will have 100GB of data, the storage will cost $28.50 per month in Tokyo (ap-northeast-1), $29.72 per month in London (eu-west-2), or even \$37.50 per month in Sao Paulo (sa-east-1).
+For example, if your table will have 100GB of data, the storage will cost $28.50 per month in Tokyo (ap-northeast-1), $29.72 per month in London (eu-west-2), or even $37.50 per month in Sao Paulo (sa-east-1).

-The cheapest regions are us-east-1, us-east-2 and us-west-2 costing $0.25 per GB/month, $0.00065 per WCU/hour and \$0.00013 per RCU/hour.
+The cheapest regions are us-east-1, us-east-2, and us-west-2, costing $0.25 per GB/month, $0.00065 per WCU/hour, and $0.00013 per RCU/hour.

 2. Use shorter attribute names

 Because DynamoDB in both On-Demand and Provisioned capacity mode uses size-dependent billing units (1 WCU/WRU = 1KB, 1 RCU/RRU = 4KB), plus, you're paying for storage too, you should always aim to make your records as small as possible.
-If making attribute values is not an option, try making attribute names shorter.
+If making attribute values shorter is not an option, try making attribute names shorter.
 This helps you reduce the amount of storage required for your data.
 Moreover, when storing dates, you can choose the epoch time format instead of ISO dates because it's shorter too.

 3. Be aware of huge blobs